Privacy-Preserving Epidemiological Modeling on Mobile Graphs

-In the following, we show how to get rid of \teename's assumption of each participant having access to a TEE on their mobile devices.
+\iffullversion In the following, we show how to get rid of \teename's assumption of each participant having a TEE on their mobile devices.
 If we simply remove the TEE part of \teename{} and run the same protocol, decryption and aggregation of a participant's received infection likelihoods would be under their control.
-Thus, the individual infection likelihoods of all encounters would be known to them, leaking information about the contact graph (cf.~\sect{sec:privacy-framework}).
-To get around this privacy issue, we need to find another way to aggregate the infection likelihoods so that only the sum, not individual values, can be derived by the participants.
+Thus, the individual infection likelihoods of all encounters would be known to them, leaking information about the contact graph (cf.~\sect{sec:privacy-framework}). \else The main challenge for instantiating $\funcSimulation$ is to prevent the leakage of individual infection likelihoods of the encounters. \fi To get around this privacy issue, we need to find a way to aggregate the infection likelihoods so that the participants can only derive the sum, not individual values.